 David Weed

-In 2017, I walked into a Home Depot looking for a structure that could house an idea I had for an interactive sign.
+In 2017, I walked into a hardware store looking for a structure that could house an idea I had for an interactive sign.
 While exploring the electrical section, I discovered junction boxes - sturdy metal enclosures designed to protect wire connections.
 They were perfect: industrial, durable, and ideal for modification.
 Their metal construction allowed for drill pressing, cutting, and powder coating, offering both creative control and longevity.

 David Weed